Pediatric necrotizing enterocolitis (NEC)

 Occult blood tests may be performed on your baby’s bowel movements.
 If blood is found, that can mean a hole (perforation) somewhere in the intestine that may require surgery.

-What are the causes of Pediatric Necrotizing Enterocolitis (NEC)?
+What are the causes of pediatric necrotizing enterocolitis (NEC)?

 Necrotizing enterocolitis is seen in only one out of 4,000 births in the United States.
 However, it is still the most common gastrointestinal emergency among premature infants in neonatal intensive care units (NICU).
 It can be fatal for some infants, so aggressive treatment is important.

 Doctors don’t yet know the exact cause for NEC.
 Many think that low blood flow to the intestinal walls weakens them.
 This decrease in blood flow to the bowel keeps it from producing the mucus that protects the gastrointestinal tract.
-Others think that since it is seen so often in premature births, it may be related to the gut simply not being as mature as it would be closer to term.

-How is Pediatric Necrotizing Enterocolitis (NEC) treated?
+How is pediatric necrotizing enterocolitis (NEC) treated?

 Stop oral feedings